microsoft/reverse-proxy/docs/docfx/articles/http-client-config.md

 ```JSON
 "DangerousAcceptAnyServerCertificate": "true"
 ```
 - RequestHeaderEncoding - enables other than ASCII encoding for outgoing request headers.
 Setting this value will leverage [`SocketsHttpHandler.RequestHeaderEncodingSelector`](https://docs.microsoft.com/dotnet/api/system.net.http.socketshttphandler.requestheaderencodingselector) and use the selected encoding for all headers.
-If you need more granular approach, please use custom `IProxyHttpClientFactory`.
+If you need more granular approach, please use custom `IForwarderHttpClientFactory`.
 The value is then parsed by [`Encoding.GetEncoding`](https://docs.microsoft.com/dotnet/api/system.text.encoding.getencoding#System_Text_Encoding_GetEncoding_System_String_), use values like: "utf-8", "iso-8859-1", etc.
 ```JSON
 "RequestHeaderEncoding": "utf-8"
 ```